AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/10_Structure/Subunits/req.rst

-SC expectations for Subunits (ARM 10.1.3)
+SC requirements for Subunits (ARM 10.1.3)
 =========================================